k8s-school/k8s-school-labs/content/Blog/kubeadm.en.md

 This article explains how to install Kubernetes with [kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm/), the **official Kubernetes installer**.
 It is inspired by the [official documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/), while declining it for Ubuntu and simplifying it.

+It has been successfully tested with Kubernetes 1.21.0

 ## Pre-requisites: Infrastructure

 - One or more machines running Ubuntu LTS, with administrator access ( sudo)